Otto Graham: Cleveland Browns in the NFL (1950–1955)

 After Graham's potential replacements struggled during the 1955 training camp and preseason, Brown convinced Graham to come back and play one more year.
 He was offered a salary of $25,000 ($ today), making him the highest-paid player in the NFL.
 The Browns lost the opener against the Washington Redskins, but went on to a 9–2–1 regular-season record and another chance at a championship.
 Graham threw two touchdowns and ran for two more as the Browns beat the Rams 38–14.
 When Brown took Graham out of the game in the fourth quarter, the crowd in the Los Angeles Coliseum gave him a standing ovation.
 It was the final performance of a 10-year career in which Graham's team reached the championship each year and won seven.
 "Nothing would induce me to come back", he said later.
 He was the NFL's passing leader and Most Valuable Player in 1955.
 He also won the Hickok Belt, awarded to the best professional athlete of the year.
-Without Graham, the Browns floundered the following year and posted a 5–7 record, their first-ever losing season.
+Without Graham, the Browns floundered the following year and posted a 5–7 record, their first losing season.

 Graham and head coach Paul Brown created the modern T-formation quarterback position and the modern pro offense.
 Graham led his league in every major passing category each in multiple seasons and finished his career with a career all-time pro record Yds/Att of 9.0.
-Until a few years ago he held the record for career rushing touchdowns by a pro quarterback with 44.
+Until 2016, he held the record for career rushing touchdowns by a pro quarterback with 44.
 The Browns' record with Graham as starting quarterback was 57–13–1, including a 9–3 record in the playoffs.
 He still holds the NFL career record for yards per pass attempt, averaging 8.63.
 He also holds the record for the highest career winning percentage for an NFL starting quarterback, with 0.810.
 Graham was inducted into the Pro Football Hall of Fame in 1965.
-Having won seven championships in 10 seasons and reached the championship game in every year he played, Graham is regarded by sportswriters as one of the greatest winners of all time and one of the best professional quarterbacks ever to play the game.
+Having won seven championships in 10 seasons and reached the championship game in every year he played, Graham is regarded by sportswriters as one of the greatest winners of all time and one of the best professional quarterbacks to play the game.
 He never missed a game in his career.

 Graham wore number 60 for much of his career, but he was forced to change it to 14 in 1952 after the NFL passed a rule requiring offensive linemen to wear jersey numbers 50–79 so referees could more easily identify ineligible receivers.
 The Browns retired his number 14, while 60 remains in circulation.
 While at Northwestern, Graham wore number 48.